Stock market today: Asian shares are mostly higher as S&P 500 nears the 5,000 level for the 1st time

 Beijing has been struggling to prop up what have been some of the world’s worst-performing markets this year.
 Late Wednesday, China’s top stock regulator was replaced by a former chairman of the Shanghai Stock Exchange as part of those efforts.

-Wu Qing, also a former banker and ex-vice governor of Shanghai, has been dubbed the “broker butcher,” analysts say, due to his record for cracking down on market abuses such as insider trading.
+Wu Qing, also a former banker and ex-vice mayor of Shanghai, has been dubbed the “broker butcher,” analysts say, due to his record for cracking down on market abuses such as insider trading.

-The announcement that Yi Huiman, chairman of the China Securities Regulatory Commission, was being dismissed came without any explanation.
+The announcement that Yi Huiman was being dismissed from his post as chairman of the China Securities Regulatory Commission came without any explanation.
 But the ruling Communist Party may have chosen him as a way of signaling its resolve to protect smaller investors who have taken a drubbing in the recent sell-offs.

 Market observers have cited the lack of transparency surrounding how the markets are run as a factor undermining investor confidence.

-On Thursday, the Shanghai Composite index gained 1.2% to 23,862.31 and the Shenzhen Compoents index in China’s smaller main market surged 2.2%.
+On Thursday, the Shanghai Composite index gained 1.3% to 2,865.90 and the Shenzhen Components index in China’s smaller main market also added 1.3%.
+Markets in mainland China will be closed from Friday through next week for Lunar New Year holidays.

 On Wednesday, Wall Street rose to the edge of another record-breaking milestone as Ford Motor, Chipotle Mexican Grill and other big stocks climbed following their latest earnings reports.